Amniotic Derived Fluid: Everything You Need To Know Plus Q & A’s

 Q) Will insurance cover the cost of the AF injection?

 No, insurance companies do not cover some of the newest technologies and more innovative treatment therapies such as this.
 You may pay cash or use your private Health Savings Account (HSA or FSA) dollars.
-You will also be very surprised, if you qualify for treatment, how affordable these treatments are.
+The price range is $695-$1395 for a single or up to a 2-site injection.

 Q) How many AF injections are needed?

-A) The number of AF injections needed dependent on the type and severity of your injury.
+A) Typically only one, but the number of AF injections needed is also dependent on the type and severity of your injury.
 During your consultation we will determine the number of injections you should receive and the best timeline.

 Q) Can you direct me to any articles that an everyday person might understand?